 In addition, the Group may require additional capital in the future pursuant to its business plan, due to unforeseen liabilities or in order for it to take advantage of opportunities that may be presented to it.
-There can be no assurance that the Group will be able to obtain necessary funding in a timely manner and on acceptable terms to complete Phase 2 and the Group's business plan in general.
+There can be no assurance that the Group will be able to obtain necessary funding in a timely manner and on acceptable terms to complete Phase 1 (if current estimates are not met) and Phase 2 and the Group's business plan in general.
 If the Group is not able to obtain such funding on acceptable terms or at all, this would adversely impact the Group's business, financial condition and operating results.
 If the Company raises additional capital through equity financing, any such equity financing may be dilutive to the shareholders.